Well Cover RISERS

 On Your Cover Order

-Do I need a Window Well Cover Extension?
+Do I need a Window Well Riser?

 Choosing between a vertical or horizontal extension depends on several factors and is usually left to the discretion of the installer.
 Generally, if your window extends less than 12 inches above the top edge of the window well than we will install a VERTICAL Cover Extension.
 This style of Cover Extension extends upward and covers the window on a VERTICAL plane.